3. Who should serve?

 Good!
 Join the crowd.
 None of us, not one, is able to say “I have the answer!”
 In fact, that is for the good of those we serve.
 But you and I are qualified, even credentialed by God our Father through the work of Jesus Christ.

-Do you know that around the world, there are literally thousands of Christian women and men serving as lay volunteers in crisis pregnancy centers, church-based support groups, even public support groups and few have a degree, even fewer still have formal training in counseling or social work.
+Do you know that around the world, there are literally thousands of Christian women and men serving as lay counselors in crisis pregnancy centers, church-based support groups, even public support groups and few have a degree, even fewer still have formal training in counseling or social work.

 What makes you ABLE TO HELP OTHERS is to be called by God, enabled by God, and led by God in all you say or do.